 Everlane’s go-to is transparency.
-Pricing transparency – in particular – has garnered the San Francisco-based brand a lot attention since its launch in 2011, including a spot on Fast Co.’s 2013 “50 Most Innovative Companies” list.
-It also earned Everlane “$12 million in revenue in 2013, and double that in 2014,” according to Bloomberg.
+Pricing transparency – in particular – has garnered the San Francisco-based brand a lot of attention since its launch in 2011, from a spot on Fast Co.’s 2013 “50 Most Innovative Companies” list to famous fans like Angelina Jolie and Jessica Alba.
+That premise also earned Everlane “$12 million in revenue in 2013, and double that in 2014,” according to Bloomberg.
 Buzzy company slogans, like “Radical Transparency” and easy-to-read infographics that chart the production cycle of its popular garments have made the e-commerce startup a go-to for hip millennials with money and a conscience when it comes to their clothes.

-In an industry famous for shrouding the connection between what it costs to manufacture garments and accessories, and the price that consumers pay for those items, Everlane seemingly fills a void; hence, its success.
-Price transparency aside, on the heels an array of garment manufacturing-related tragedies in recent years and amongst a larger call – particularly from millennials – for more ethically sound garments, Everlane founder and CEO, Michael Preysman, a former Investment Associate, saw a business opportunity in ethically made clothing.
+In an industry famous for shrouding the connection between what it costs (and what it actually looks like) to manufacture garments and accessories, and the price that consumers pay for those items, Everlane seemingly fills a void; hence, its success.
+Price transparency aside, on the heels an array of garment manufacturing-related tragedies in recent years and in the midst of a larger call particularly from millennials for more ethically-sound garments, Everlane founder and CEO, Michael Preysman, a former investment associate at private equity firm Elevation Partners, saw a business opportunity in ethically-made clothing.

-However, despite such seemingly straightforward dealings, Everlane is cloaked in quite a bit of mystery, itself.
+If Everlane seems to like it is simply too good to be true, it might be.
+Despite such seemingly straightforward dealings, Everlane appears to be cloaked in some of the very mystery it claims to want to rid the apparel market of.
 As retail-focused website Racked noted in an article last year, “For all its talk of transparency, Everlane is extremely tightlipped about internal goings-on.
 Preysman was the only Everlane employee offered up for this story, and no one from the design or creative teams was made available to be interviewed.
 Repeated requests to visit the brand’s New York office were declined.”

 So, just how transparent is Everlane really?